Bench-amblee/Bens-Cover-Letter/README.md

 I'm also very passionate about food:

-- Here's a spreadsheet I made to keep track of my favorite coffeeshops in Austin: [Spreadsheet](https://docs.google.com/spreadsheets/d/1ej90jWdd38xZb2M440tFu2RBhw0qJF92Jl6uLJeZU5A/edit#gid=0)
+- Here's a spreadsheet I made to keep track of my favorite coffeeshops in Austin: [Click me!](https://docs.google.com/spreadsheets/d/1ej90jWdd38xZb2M440tFu2RBhw0qJF92Jl6uLJeZU5A/edit#gid=0)

-- I also did a report for the pizza place I used to work at to determine which food item was the best (in terms of calories per $), this also includes a "app" where you can build your own 3 topping pizza and it will give you a rank based on the total amount of calories: [Pizza report](https://benchamblee.blog/2020/03/25/239/)
+- I also did a report for the pizza place I used to work at to determine which food item was the best (in terms of calories per $), this also includes a "app" where you can build your own 3 topping pizza and it will give you a rank based on the total amount of calories: [Click me!](https://benchamblee.blog/2020/03/25/239/)

 I want to continue to use data and my passion for food to work on awesome projects like these - and Hungryroot looks like an amazing place to do that

 ### What would make me a good data scientist?
 Good question!
 I started learning python a little over two years ago, but I really got into it after quarantine started.
 I used those skills to get accepted into an online data science bootcamp which I'm finishing up now!

 My resume can tell you more about this or you can also check out my [Github](https://github.com/Bench-amblee?tab=repositories) to see what I've been working on.

 I can confidently work on any project that involves
 - Python, including libraries like pandas, numpy, matplotlib, streamlit, and seaborn
 - Machine Learning models with scikit-learn including regression, correlation, random forest, gradient boosting, etc.